jjangga0214/haetae/.changeset/hot-pants-end.md

 '@haetae/cli': patch
 ---

-Empty object(including array) and non-object literal are printded out property when they are record data's env or data.
+Empty object(including array) and non-object literal are printed out properly when they are record data's env or data.